Ukraine conflict: What is Swift and why are leaders divided on banning Russia?

 But there are doubts about the lasting impact on Russia's economy.
 Russian banks might route payments via countries that have not imposed sanctions, such as China, which has its own payments system.

-There is some pressure from US lawmakers for a ban, but President Biden says his preference is for other sanctions, largely because of the hit to other economies and countries.
+There is some pressure from US lawmakers for a ban, but President Joe Biden says his preference is for other sanctions, largely because of the hit to other economies and countries.

 And a decision to halt Russia's access would still need the support from European governments, many of which are reluctant because of the possibility of harming their own economies.